mail us | mail this page

 1. For each entry in the routing table:

-1. BITWISE AND the destination IP address with the Netmask (or subnetmask)
+1. BITWISE AND the destination IP address with the Netmask.
+(Try it in the Bitwise AND Calculator.)

-2. Compare result with this network address if SAME and this is the local network - route direct to destination IP using, say, ARP
+2. Compare result with current Network Address, if it MATCHES the Network Address and MATCHES the Next Hop address the address lies on the local network - route direct to destination IP using, say, ARP (Address Resolution Protocol).

-4. If result not same move to next routing table entry
+4. If result does NOT MATCH move to next routing table entry and repeat from step 1.

 Notes:

-1. The default gateway entry is the magic that ensures that we will always get at least one match for every IP address that we test against this table.
+1. The default gateway entry is the magic.
+Every IP address when BITWISE ANDed with 0.0.0.0 gives a 0.0.0.0 result, which ensures that we always get at least one match for every IP address that we test against this table.
+For obvious reasons the default gateway must be the last entry in the routing table!

-3. use 'route print' to display your PCs routing table from the command prompt
+3. use 'route print' to display your PCs routing table from a command prompt.

 Bitwise AND